Whānau Voice Grant

 When will funding be paid?

-Successful applicants will receive funding in phases once agreements are confirmed.
+Successful applicants will receive funding in phases which will be linked to project milestones.

 Will photos, videos, or stories from my project be shared publicly?